jineshfrancs/EasyPermission/README.md

 	}
 ```

-2. Add the dependency in your build file:
+2. Add the dependency in your app build.gradle file:
 ```
 dependencies {
 	        compile 'com.github.jineshfrancs:EasyPermission:2.0.2'